0xernesto/personal-website/public/content/projects/ax-protocol.md

 **NOTE:** I contributed to this project using the [0xhashmap](https://github.com/0xhashmap) pseudonym due to regulatory uncertainty in the United States.
 However, I have decided to use my real name for building and communicating ideas moving forward.

 All the work described below was completed solely by me and another engineer.

+## Summary

+The Ax Protocol is an interoperability protocol powered by its own cross-chain native stablecoin, USX.
+The USX stablecoin is pegged to the US dollar and backed by Curve's 3Pool.
+The stablecoin is fungible across all supported chains, requires only gas fees for transfers, and is immune to slippage when transferring across chains.

 ## Official Docs